5907 E. Valley Forge Dr., Orange, CA 92869

 NATURE'S BOOK NOOK CLUB

 Howdy!
-I'm Jeannie Gillett, volunteer naturalist & bookworm.
+We're Jeannie & Nia, volunteer naturalists & bookworms.
 Welcome to our book club to help you immerse in the natural and cultural history of Southern California and beyond.
-We host a monthly book discussion on the first Thursday of every month at 6:30PM.
+We host a monthly book discussion on the first Wednesday of every month at 6:00PM.
 Locations may vary.
 Contact me for details.